How to Maintain Asthma Control No Matter What the Season

 Here’s the deal — when you are sensitive to the environment, every season brings challenges.
 How you respond to the seasons will determine how well your asthma stays under control.

 You might think that winter is the best time to have allergic asthma, because in most areas of the U.S., growing things are largely dormant, right?
 In some cases, this can be true, but winter brings its own challenges to people with asthma.

-- You spend more time indoors.
 Because the weather may be cold or severe in other ways, you may find yourself spending more time indoors.
 This means you may be coming into closer contact with indoor allergens, such as dust mites, mold spores, insect droppings and pet allergens.
 Turning on furnaces can stir up dust and other allergens too.

-- You may be exposed more often to irritants.
 These are conditions or substances that irritate your already inflamed airways, even though they may not actually cause an allergic reaction.
 This can include: wood smoke from fireplaces, strong odors such as candle scents and cold outdoor air.

-- You might still be exposed to allergens if you live in a warm climate.
 Some areas of the country rarely get cold enough to actually kill off plants that emit pollen into the air.
 Florida, Texas and other states are an example, although this year, even those states have been pretty cold.
 Also, some of the plant life in those states actually bloom in the winter.
 Texas, where my kids live, is famous for its severe cedar allergy season during the winter.

 - Western Red Cedar

 Grass pollens begin to make their presence known in later spring, and can include these varieties:

 - Orchard grass